aondodawid/WebApp-Astro-PWA/README.md

 # WebApp Astro PWA

 A ready-to-use Astro component library for adding Progressive Web App (PWA) support to your Astro projects.
 This package provides drop-in components and utilities for manifest injection, service worker registration, install prompts, and more.
+Fully support Astro 4

 ---